BIO & VIDEO

 Born on a farm in Canada, David has stayed with families in fifteen countries across four continents, and learned Japanese, Russian and French.

-He lives in State College, PA with his wife and their two children.
+He lives in Palo Alto, CA with his wife of 17 years (who works at Stanford) and their two teenage children.

 CBS Los Angeles: